 I’m a historian of military-industrial relations and war mobilizations in US history.
 My early work focused on the era of the US Civil War; subsequently, I wrote a new history of the business and politics of the US industrial mobilization for World War II.
 At present, I’m at work on a new book project that explores the development of the so-called military-industrial complex in the USA, from the 1950s into the early 21st century.
+This book project is being supported in 2022-24 by a grant from the Andrew Carnegie Fellows Program.

 Media / Policy